Uiowa-Applied-Topology/tanglenomicon_web_api/docs/unit_description/arborescent/job.md

 #### Positive Test

-Results are stored to database and stencil is updated
+Results are stored to database and job is removed from collection.

 ##### Inputs:

-- Mocked valid stencil collection with min-new-count - 1 open jobs
 - Mocked valid arborescent collection
+- Mocked job collection.

 ##### Expected Output:

-Enqueue jobs with the correct id
+Tangles written to stencil store and job removed from collection.

 #### Negative Tests